rtbrick/bngblaster/docsrc/sources/http.rst

 The output above demonstrates the responses of two HTTP client instances.
-However, if any of the requests are marked as closed or terminated, it is possible to restart them using the HTTP client start command.
+However, if any of the requests are marked as closed, it is possible to restart them using the HTTP client start command.
 This command can be applied to either all sessions simultaneously or just a specific session.
 By initiating the HTTP client start command, you can resume the execution of the previously closed requests and